AngelKansal/c67-project/CONTRIBUTING.md

 Quirk is currently _not made_ with any expert involvement (just a whole bunch of [NIH searching](https://www.ncbi.nlm.nih.gov/pmc/)).
 But I'd very much welcome expert opinions or consultations.

-Feel free to shoot me an email:
+Feel free to shoot us an email:

 ```
 humans @ usequirk.com